 From this point, you could consider marking your property as Under Contract on various websites, but you should still keep a record of any enquiries from other buyers in case the sale falls through.

-In real estate WA, there is no cooling off period for the buyer or seller so you can go ahead and mark it as sold on the websites.
+In real estate WA, there is no cooling-off period for the buyer or seller so you can go ahead and mark it as sold on your marketing.

 On signing the contract, you and the buyer will agree to a settlement date.
 Settlement is commonly 30 to 60 days after exchange.
 At settlement the buyer ‘settles’ their purchase by paying the purchase price, less their deposit.
 If you’re using a solicitor, they may meet with the buyer’s solicitor to ensure they have everything needed for the sale to proceed.

 With those steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent, and potentially saved yourself on some commission in the process.